How to Grow, Care and Propagate Gasteria disticha

 Pruning Gasteria disticha involves removal of dead or diseased leaves to keep the plant neat and also discourage pests and diseases.
 Cut the leaf at the base with a sharp knife or a pair of pruning scissors to detach it from the stem.
 Avoid excessive injury to minimise fungal and bacterial infections.

-Gasteria disticha can be propagated from offsets (pups) which form at the base of the plant.
+Gasteria disticha is propagated from offsets (pups) which form at the base of the plant.
+It is best propagated at the beginning of the growing season (spring to early summer) when the plant is actively growing for faster establishment.

-Select an offset which has several leaves and carefully seperate the offset from the mother Gasteria disticha by cutting with a sharp knife or a pair of scissors.
+1. Select an offset which has several leaves and carefully seperate it from the mother by cutting with a sharp knife or a pair of scissors.

-Plant the offset in free-draining soil and ensure the pot has a drainage hole to prevent the soil from getting soggy.
+3. Plant the offset in loose, free-draining soil and ensure that the pot has a drainage hole to prevent the soil from getting soggy.

-Allow the new Gasteria disticha to be well established after which you can begin routine care.
+6. Allow the new plant to be well established afterwhich you can begin routine care.

 Gasteria disticha

-Gasteria disticha problems include wilting and drooping leaves, leaf spots, rotting, discoloration, pests and diseases among others.
+Gasteria disticha problems are wilting & drooping leaves, discoloration, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

 Pests